 SCM was founded in 1886, ten years before Utah became a state.
-For more than 130 years, we have provided solid counsel and advice to clients in trials and litigation, insurance law, and business transactions.
+For more than 135 years, we have provided solid counsel and advice to clients in trials and litigation, insurance law, and business transactions.
 Over the years, we have evolved steadily and purposefully to meet the changing needs of our clients and their markets.
-Today, we serve many of Utah’s most vital and prominent businesses and public entities; some of which have been our loyal clients for more than 50 years.
-Our firm consists of more than 50 lawyers, over 40 of whom are shareholders or senior counsel.
-With a high ratio of experienced attorneys, clients can count on top level attention to their matter.
+Today, we serve many of Utah’s most vital and prominent businesses and public entities, some of which have been our loyal clients for over 50 years.
+Our firm comprises more than 50 lawyers, over 40 of whom are shareholders or senior counsel.
+With a high ratio of experienced attorneys, clients can count on top-level attention.

 SEARCH BY PRACTICE AREA

 Our Case Studies highlight cases of importance to our clients and their businesses and organizations.
 In many instances, the Case Studies provide guidance not only as to how the law is evolving in a particular area, but also the proactive measures that companies and organizations can take to minimize liability and protect assets.

 We would invite you to check out our Case Studies to learn how the outcomes may apply to your business or organization.

 YOUR BEST DEFENSE